nostop10/holbertonschool-simple_shell/README.md

 hsh is a simple shell program developed in C language that emulates the basic functionality of "sh" (Bourne Shell).
 It allows users to execute commands located in the PATH environment variable and provides support for some built-in commands.
 Please note that while hsh aims to provide essential shell functionality, some advanced features found in other shells may not be supported.

 📓 MANUAL

-.TH HSH 1  "HSH 1 Manuel de la Simple Shell"
+I.TH HSH 1  "HSH 1 Manuel de la Simple Shell"

 .SH NOM
 hsh - holberton Simple Shell